Chutimon Chuengcharoensukying: Early life and education

 Chutimon was born on 2 February 1996 in Bangkok, Thailand to a Thai Chinese family.
 Her Chinese surname is Zhuang (莊).
 She studied at the Faculty of Fine and Applied Arts at Chulalongkorn University.
-Her nickname is "Aokbab", which means 'to design' in Thai.
+Her nickname is "Aokbab", which means "to design" in Thai.

 Career

-Chutimon started modelling when she was only 15.
+Chutimon started modelling at age 15.
 She was the first Thai model featured in Harper's Bazaar UK, October 2013 in "A shadow of a jade empire" theme.
 She also featured in music videos such as "Unfriend" by Helmetheads and "Pajhonpai" by Mrs.Slave.
 She had an important role in the viral short film by Nawapol Thamrongrattanarit, "Thank you for Sharing".

 Chutimon's first acting role was as Lynn in the film Bad Genius in 2017, for which she received praise, and garnered popularity, becoming the first Thai actress to win the Screen International Rising Star Asia award, at the 16th New York Asian Film Festival 2017.